Teachers’ sick pay and sick leave entitlement

 Some academies run their sick leave year from 1 September to 31 August, but you will need to check your employer’s sick leave arrangements to see which dates apply.

-You will need to explain the circumstances, e.g. if you are admitted to hospital or you are too ill to do so.
-If you do not make contact, this may be judged as unauthorised absence, which could lead to disciplinary action against you and/or loss of pay for each day you do not inform your employer of your absence.
+Your school or college policy is likely to require you to contact them by a certain time in the morning and whom to contact.
+The time is likely to be before the start of the school or college day.
+If you do not make contact, this may be judged as an unauthorised absence, which could lead to disciplinary action against you and/or loss of pay for each day you do not inform your employer of your absence.

 If your sick leave extends into the school holiday, you must continue to submit doctor’s certificates, as required, even though the school is closed.